willhayslett/tracser/README.md

 # **Tracser**

-realtracs.com scraper that alerts when new search results are found
+realtracs.com scraper that sends a notification through AWS SNS when new search results are found

 ## **Getting Started**